eddiethedean/moltres/README.md

 ### From Files

 Moltres supports loading data from various file formats. **File readers (`db.load.*` and `db.read.*`) return lazy `DataFrame` objects** - matching PySpark's API.
 Files are materialized into temporary tables when `.collect()` is called, enabling SQL pushdown for subsequent operations.
+> Async PostgreSQL workloads now use regular staging tables instead of connection-scoped temporary tables, so pooled connections (and pytest-xdist workers) can always access the materialized data before cleanup.

 ```python
 # Option 1: Use db.load.* (original API)